-I was watching “Rome: Engineering an Empire” on the History Channel when Robocop Peter Weller appeared to comment on one of the emperors.
-Wild!
+I was watching the History Channel when Robocop Peter Weller appeared to comment on one of the Roman emperors.

 My stuff is coming tomorrow.
 No more sleeping on the floor!
 No more eating out!
 No more 45-minute computer sessions at the library!

 I think this was the Missour-ah part of Missouri.